13 Best Campgrounds near Capitol Reef National Park

 The campground accommodates tents and RVs and is conveniently located at the start of the scenic drive through Capitol Reef.

-Facilities include flush toilets, a nearby RV dump, and water fill station, and all sites, except walk-ins, have a picnic table, fire pit, and grill.
+Facilities include flush toilets, a nearby RV dump, and a water fill station.
+All sites, except walk-ins, have a picnic table, fire pit, and grill.
+The campground does not have showers.
 Walk-in sites have grills but no fire pits.

 If you have forgotten anything or need supplies, the town of Torrey is just 15 minutes away.